DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Customer setup.md

 ## Item pack sizes
 Where the **System pack** and **System inner** is used to confirm pack sizes on the **Customer purchase order acknowledgement**, the following is required on each item:
 1. Unit conversion between Inner unit and Outer unit
-2. Inner unit assigned
+2. Inner unit
-3. Outer unit assigned
+3. Outer unit

 See [Setup item pack sizes](../../CORE/Setup/Item%20pack%20sizes.md) for more details.